 This region lies in a mild but typically rainy climate.
 The maritime weather brings in cool summers and mild winters.
 The Pacific Ocean pulls in warm currents to the shores while the mountains regulate the temperatures and climate.
 These mild winters often lead to above freezing temperatures regularly.
 The southeast has a mixture of climates.
 Near Juneau the climate is categorized as marine sub-polar while the northwest border of the region is labeled as a sub arctic climate.

 A majority of southeast Alaska lies in Tongass National Forest.
 This protected land is characterized by far-reaching coniferous forest, mossy terrains, and rainforest conditions.
 Meanwhile, a variety of the coastal areas experience extreme storm systems that build on the ocean and strike land with little to no warning.

 Cities & Parks

 In addition, Glacier Bay National Park and Preserve, The Tongass National Forest, and many miles of state and public lands wind through this section of Alaska.
-Access ranges anywhere from recreation sites and day hikes to multi-day glacier and coastal travel by permits.
-Explore the blend of historical influences in the region and get closer to the southeast Alaska coastal adventures here.
+Access ranges anywhere from recreation sites and day hikes, to multi-day glacier and coastal travel by permits.
+Explore the blend of historical influences in the region and get closer to the southeast Alaska for coastal adventures.